-- J1 Signalling a yellow flag penalty after a general recall. - J2 Notifying boats of a protest by informing the coach, rules advisor or other representative. - J3 The weighing and credibility of evidence in protest hearings. - J4 When a protest committee protests a boat under rule 60.3(a)(2). - J5 About denial of appeal and national prescriptions. - J6 Compelled to break a rule by an unidentified boat breaking a rule. - J7 Conditions for a protest committee to reinstate an abandoned race - J8 Protest time limit when the race time limit runs out - J9 Redress when boats get entangled with marks - J10 Protest flag display when multiple protests in a race. - J11 Redress for incidents that happen before the warning signal. - J12 About the right to appeal a measurement protest decision. - J13 Damage that is obvious to the boats.
+J1 Signalling a yellow flag penalty after a general recall.
+J2 Notifying boats of a protest by informing the coach, rules advisor or other representative.
+J3 The weighing and credibility of evidence in protest hearings.
+J4 When a protest committee protests a boat under rule 60.3(a)(2).
+J5 About denial of appeal and national prescriptions.
+J6 Compelled to break a rule by an unidentified boat breaking a rule.
+J7 Conditions for a protest committee to reinstate an abandoned race J 8 Protest time limit when the race time limit runs out J9 Redress when boats get entangled with marks J10 Protest flag display when multiple protests in a race.
+J11 Redress for incidents that happen before the warning signal.
+J12 About the right to appeal a measurement protest decision.
+J13 Damage that is obvious to the boats.
+J14 Two incidents on the water, but only one incident protested.
+J15 The meaning of 'reasonable time' in rule 66.
+J16 Five questions about Appendix P.

-A2, F3, F6, F7, F8, F9, F10, G4, G6, G8, H1, H2, K1, N1, N2
+A2, F3, F6, F7, F8, F9, F10, G4, G6, G8, H1, H2, K1, K2, N1, N2, N3